Haven’t Filed Taxes in 3 Years? Consequences & How to Fix It

 Notifies you that the IRS has filed an SFR on your behalf, which may not account for all eligible deductions and credits.

-Timely response to these notices is essential to mitigate escalating consequences.
+Timely respond to IRS letters related to old tax years is essential to mitigate escalating consequences.

 Implications for Businesses with Unfiled Taxes